ZK Fault Proof VM

 Severity: Critical

-A violation means a malicious prover can supply manipulated private inputs that lead to a proof that verifies on-chain but represents an invalid state transition, enabling finalization of a fraudulent output root.
+A violation means a malicious prover can supply manipulated private inputs that lead to a proof that verifies on-chain but represents an invalid state transition, and enable finalization of a fraudulent super root.